The Most Scenic Drives in Tuscany: Explore The Best Road Trip In Italy

 TIP: A lot of these towns are small and can be seen in less than an hour.
 Parking is very limited in these small Tuscan towns.
 As most of them, you cannot drive through the town, and depending on the day and time of year, your time gets eaten up searching for parking.

 Because I had limited time in Tuscany, I had to narrow the list down to 4 towns on the way to Asciano.
 So the route I decided on was to the famous region of Val D’orcia in Siena, Pienza, Asciano, and Bagni San Filippo and give each at least a little of the time they deserve and then back to Florence to return the car.
-I could have driven the car to Rome but decided it was faster to take the train from Florence and less traffic to deal with in Rome.

 When is the best time to drive in Tuscany?
 I went in May during spring in Italy.
 It’s one of the most beautiful times to drive through Tuscany because of the beautiful green colors at this time of year – which most would prefer to the sunburned yellows in summer.